 Children with retinoblastoma often experience the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
 Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
-Sometimes, children with retinoblastoma do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, children with retinoblastoma do not have any of these changes.
+Or, the cause of a symptom may be a different medical condition that is not cancer.
 Sometimes, a doctor finds retinoblastoma during a well-baby examination.
 Most often, however, parents notice symptoms or signs such as:

 A pupil that looks white or red, instead of the normal black

 A red, painful-looking eye

 An enlarged pupil

 If cancer is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
 This may also be called "palliative care" or "supportive care."
 It is often started soon after diagnosis and continued throughout treatment.
-Be sure to talk with your health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.
+Be sure to talk with your health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.